readytensor/rt-datasets-text-classification/README.md

 - number of samples = 18,466
 - number of classes = 20
 - Note that the original dataset contains a total of 18,846 samples over the train and test splits.
-We have applied filters (described in the ‘Description’ section above) which then yielded the final dataset with 18,466 samples.
+We have applied filters (listed in the ‘Description’ section above) which then yielded the final dataset with 18,466 samples.

 #### Attribution